 Three Good Things

 Three Good Things is an exercise that has been associated with increased levels of happiness and well-being.
-Here is how you do it:
+Each night before you go to sleep:

 - Think of three good things that happened today